Overcoming anxiety after a narcissistic relationship.

 You need to take control back of your anxiety.
 Simple baby steps one moment at a time

 You may reach for the wine or any alcohol.
-One or two glasses is absolutely fine, and when you are doing one or two bottles, it’ll not help.
-You’ll just feel worse in the morning, not be as productive in the day, feel worse in the evening then you’ll grab the wine again, you’re not alone in this.
+One or two glasses is absolutely fine.
+When you find yourself doing one or two bottles, it’ll not help.
+When you find yourself feeling worse in the morning, not being as productive in the day, feeling worse in the evening, then you’ll grab the wine again.
+You’re not alone in this.

 Self-help step.
 Again simple steps to break the habit.
 Drink one glass of wine, then drink a glass of water, then wine than water, creating a new cycle, this will fill you up, so you drink less wine.
 You’ll feel better in the morning, and you’ll slowly regain control, we all have bad days for no reason, whatever happens, try not to be hard on yourself.

 Rational anxiety, Have you ever nearly been in a car accident.
 You tense up your Heart starts to race.
 Then the danger passes no accident happened, and you begin to calm down.
-This is a reaction to an event that almost happened, and if you nearly got hit by a car, it’s a rational reaction.
+This is a reaction to an event that almost happened.
+If you nearly got hit by a car, it’s a rational reaction.

-Irrational anxiety, not completely your minds have been that messed up by the narcissist it’s completely understandable that you now suffer from anxiety, it’s normal, and you’re not alone.
+Irrational anxiety, is not completely irrational, often your minds have been programmed by the narcissist it’s completely understandable that you now suffer from anxiety, it’s normal, and you’re not alone.
 With irrational anxiety, your mind has no explanation as to why you are having anxiety or a panic attack.
 Then the cycle continues, and you start to have a panic about having a panic attack and the irrational thoughts are feeding your own anxiety.
 You can stop this cycle.

 Your mind causes your body to panic, which then causes your mind to panic some more, again, the same cycle begins.
 You can stop this cycle.